Swace 24-Hour Volume Reaches $39.00 (SWACE)

 - Wrapped TRON (WTRX) traded 4% higher against the dollar and now trades at $0.0629 or 0.00000299 BTC.

 Swace’s total supply is 2,700,000,000 coins and its circulating supply is 513,292,589 coins.
+Swace’s official message board is medium.com/swace.
+The official website for Swace is swace.io.
 Swace’s official Twitter account is @swaceapp and its Facebook page is accessible here.
-The official message board for Swace is medium.com/swace.
-The official website for Swace is swace.io.

 Swace Coin Trading